raspereza/HtoAA/4Tau/ztt/README.md

 * `TrkPtCutForCones` : lower cut on track pT in measurements for random isolation cones
 * `UseZMuMu` : if true, Z->mumu control region is included in the fit and rate parameter, controlling normalisation of the DY process, is introduced; otherwise Z->mumu control region is removed from the measurement.
 * `FloatFakes` : if true, normalisation of jet->tau fake background is floated freely in the fit, otherwise log-normal uncertainty of 30% is assigned to this background.
+* `IsNLO` : if true, NLO Drell-Yan samples produced with the amcAtNLO generator, are used in the analysis; otherwise LO Drell-Yan samples produced with MadGraph, are used.
+* `ControlPlotsZmm` : if true, code will only plot control distributions in the Z->mumu control region without producing datacards for statistical inference; otherwise datacards are produced.

 Before running the code, don't forget to properly set paths to the folder where datacards will be stored (argument `DatacardsFolder`) and where plots will be saved (argument `PlotFolder`).